smartprocure/contexture-docs/under-the-hood/contexture-core.md

 ## contexture's default export

 Contexture's default export is a function that receives a total of three parameters, where the first two parameters are curried.

+### Arguments and Return Values

 The first argument is expected to be a plain JavaScript Object with two keys:

 - `providers`: Should be an object where each key will have a [Contexture Provider](#TODO).
 - `schemas`: Should be an object where each key will have a [Contexture Schema](#TODO).

 Calling this function with this object only will return another function, which can be used as an asynchronous search runner.
 You can also pass in all the arguments as once, but the separation of parameters makes it easier to scope setting up the database providers, the types and the schemas from the search execution.

 Example declaration of a search function by passing the schema & providers object first:

 ```javascript
 const search = Contexture({